tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sun Oct 14 2007

-Marjory Tromp (a 27-year-old White poor high school graduate) entered a church, ready to deliver a speech to religious people.
+Marjory Tromp (a 27-year-old white poor high school graduate) entered a church, ready to deliver a speech to religious people.
 She saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Marjory Tromp had never preached her views to theists before, and freaked out.
 Marjory Tromp slowly breathed in and out to calm her nerves.
 As Marjory Tromp entered the church, she heared a small rasping noise. she knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Marjory Tromp used practical experience and common sense to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.